 Mint an API key

-Mint a new API key for an existing group with POST /v1/gateway/groups/{group_id}/api_keys.
+Mint an API key to give a customer a credential bound to the group, inheriting its model set and limits.
 The path parameter is the group’s internal id (not its external_entity_id).
 The body has a single optional name field: a display label for the key.
 Keys inherit the group’s effective model set and limits; you can’t restrict a key to a subset of the group’s slugs or attach per-key limits.

 curl --request POST \